MarcusE1W/absolute-beginner/content/post/spacemacs.md

 - To switch back to the last buffer in the current window use `SPC TAB`

 ## Configuration
-As mentioned in many places, confiuration  in Spacemacs happens in the .spacemacs file.
+As mentioned in many places, configuration  in Spacemacs happens in the .spacemacs file.
 The .spacemacs file is largely split in 6 sections:

 ..... some comments at the top